 Store-bought granola can be one of those tricky “health” foods that end up being loaded with refined sugar and preservatives.
 That’s what makes this low-carb version so sweet.
 It’s made in the crockpot, so there’s very little hands-on time.
 I love the mixture of nuts and seeds sprinkled with shredded coconut.
 Sprinkle this in your yogurt or eat on its own.

-Bagels on a low-carb diet?
-Yes!
-The secret here is using coconut flour, which is packed with healthy benefits.
+These are made with coconut flour, which is packed with healthy benefits.
 These bagels couldn’t be easier to make; just be sure to use a doughnut pan so they don’t spread out too thin.

 Just five ingredients make up your new favorite breakfast.
 Roast the squash, fluff the strands, crack an egg into it, and top with avocado and organic ketchup.
 That’s all there is to this low-carb recipe, but the flavor is out of this world.